anovv/svoe/docs/featurizer-streaming.md

 One of the most powerful tools of Featurizer is the ability to seamlessly switch between batch and real-time data processing without changing feature calculation code.
+Featurizer is built around a custom stream processing engine (built on top of Ray Actors and ZeroMQ) and uses Kappa-architecture to calculate offline features using online pipelines.

 Featurizer provides a set of user-facing classes to build, launch and scale real-time streaming pipelines.
 It is built using **[Streamz](https://github.com/python-streamz/streamz)** library to declaratively define event processing logic and